Silva97/Ases/README.md

 The documentation is generated with [Doxygen](http://www.doxygen.nl/).
 For see it online, [click here](https://silva97.github.io/Ases/html/index.html).

 ## Characteristics
-* Registers A, B, C and D with the size of 2 bytes.
+* 12 registers A, B, C ..
+L with the size of 2 bytes.
 * Data Pointer of 2 bytes to point the data memory location.
 * Stack of 2 bytes for work with instructions and functions.
 * Any characters that is not a instruction is ignored.